 The West is a land of strange contradiction.
+Its mythic imagery of freedom came with the oppression of Indigenous peoples.
 Always seen as a land of opportunity and untamed exploration, the settlers came by Conestoga wagon only to be followed by the steel of the railway.
 And the more tamed the West became, the more the legends grew.
 Where would John Henry be without the tracks to test his strength against, or the steam hammer to contest?
-Some of the biggest legends have come out of the most settled period, whether Lone Ranger and Zorro on the radio or Roy Rogers on the silver screen.
+Some of the biggest legends have come out of the most settled period, whether Lone Ranger on the radio, Zorro in the dime novels, or Roy Rogers on the silver screen.

 Roy Rogers, like his predecessor and chief competitor Gene Autry, blurred the lines between myth and historical reality.
-One may speak pejoratively of how Fess Parker played essentially the same character in every movie he made under the Disney banner, a point he himself came to realize.
-Rogers, on the other hand, literally did play himself.
 Regardless of the setting, time, occupation, or any other consideration, Roy Rogers was the character.
 Trigger was the horse.
 Gabby was the sidekick.
 Dale Evans, at least, got to play different people.